xaoex/reality-simulation-code/README.md

 Release!

 Update 1.0 of Ok741s codebase.

-Max one neuron deploy

-Max deploy codebase deluxe

-It's live!

-MAX!
-ITS REAL!
+Make it work 100%